LeoPBgit/Pikzilla-Racing/memory-bank/activeContext.md

 - Technical requirements and constraints

 ### Blockers
-- Development environment issues with Vite
-- Some asset path management challenges
+- Some browser compatibility issues
 - Need for additional content for some sections
+- JavaScript functionality implementation

 ## Communication Channels